Why a case for support is so important

 These questions can be used to create a quick and punchy fundraising message on your donation forms, newsletters, fundraising posters, crowdfunding pages.
 They will also provide the background when you write your detailed case for support.

-five-minute film that outlines a successful case for support.
+The Institute of Fundraising has developed a five-minute film that outlines a successful case for support.
 Remember that your case for support should include why funders should support your church, who benefits from your work and what difference a donation or grant would make.